kevintham/RepData_PeerAssessment2/PA2_storm.md

 ## Levels:  ?
 0 2 B k K m M
 ```

-The variables `PROPDMGEXP` and `CROPDMGEXP` denote the exponent that is meant to be multiplied with `PROPDMG` and `CROPDMG` respectively in order to obtain the actual values of property and crop damag.
+The variables `PROPDMGEXP` and `CROPDMGEXP` denote the exponent (hundreds, thousands, millions etc.) that is meant to be multiplied with `PROPDMG` and `CROPDMG` respectively in order to obtain the actual values of property and crop damage.
 Therefore in order to proceed it is required to transform the values under `PROPDMGEXP` and `CROPDMGEXP` to their actual numerical values.

 ```r